 Standing at 76 per cent of the total workforce, our 19,813 volunteers contribute significantly to the diversity of our service.
 Citizens Advice Bureaux work hard to create a working environment that is fair and inclusive, supportive and welcoming.
 All staff and volunteers are encouraged to respect each other’s individuality and value each other’s contributions.

 We strive to meet the additional needs of disabled staff, arising either directly or indirectly out of their volunteer work.
 Our aim is to enable all our volunteers to make their distinctive contribution to the benefit of our clients.

 Disabled volunteers are given full and fair consideration in all available training and networking opportunities relating to their role.
 Its important that all our staff and volunteers are able to take part in any relevant learning and development activities they choose.
-To make sure this happens, bureaux managers work with individual volunteers to ensure that their individual needs are met, with support from the central Learning and Development team.
+To make sure this happens, managers in our network of local offices work with individual volunteers to ensure that their individual needs are met, with support from the central Learning and Development team.

 The computer systems we use have high levels of disability access, such as compatibility with screen readers, and can be used as they are by many disabled volunteers.
 If further adaptions are needed the Citizens Advice ICT Service Desk has specially trained accessibility assessors who are on hand to provide support and advice.

-Citizens Advice also provides support and networking through Disabled People Creating Change (DPCC).
+Citizens Advice also provides support and networking through our Self Organised Netwroek Group - the National Disabled Workers Group (NDWG).
 This provides a voice for disabled people within the service and acts as a resource for disability-related issues, providing information, training and support.
-More information can be found on the intranet under networking groups.

 NDWG is politically impartial and independent.
 They work to improve the service for our disabled clients and colleagues alike.
 Group meeting are held at least twice a year, where members and supporters come together to network and share common experiences.
 NDWG strives to ensure the service in inclusive, diverse and delivers on its commitment to equality - both nationally and locally